MicrosoftDocs/quantum-docs/articles/optimization-overview-introduction.md

 To understand optimization problems, you first need to learn some terminology:

-- [Cost function](xref:microsoft.quantum.optimization.concepts.overview.key-concepts): The way the cost varies as a function of the system configuration.
+- [Cost function](xref:microsoft.quantum.optimization.concepts.overview.key-concepts): This is the way that the cost varies as a function of the system configuration.
 It is a mathematical function to be minimized.
 - Search space: This is the space that contains all the feasible solutions to the optimization problem.
 Each point in this search space is a valid solution to the problem, but it's not necessarily the lowest point, which corresponds to the lowest cost solution.
 -
 Together, the cost function and the search space are often referred to as an optimization landscape.
 In the case of a problem that involves two continuous variables, the analogy to a landscape is quite direct.